Phish concert tours and festivals: 2003

 For two years, the members of Phish concentrated on outside projects and other musical endeavors.
 Trey Anastasio worked with the Vermont Youth Orchestra and formed the supergroup Oysterhead, but spent most of 2001 and 2002 working on his solo career.
 Mike Gordon made two films and an album with guitar legend Leo Kottke.
 Jon Fishman toured with both the Jazz Mandolin Project and Pork Tornado.
 Page McConnell formed the electronic trio Vida Blue.

-In late 2002, Phish reunited in the Vermont mountains and recorded a brand new studio album, Round Room, the first Phish album since Lawn Boy in 1990 to feature a number of extended jams.
-The band soon announced that their hiatus was over and that they would be returning to the road in 2003, starting with a New Year's Eve concert on December 31, 2002, at Madison Square Garden.
-The New Year's run was a three night stand at the Hampton Coliseum in early January.
+In late 2002, Phish reunited in the Vermont mountains and recorded a new studio album, Round Room, the first Phish album since Lawn Boy in 1990 to feature a number of extended jams.
+The band soon announced that their hiatus was over and that they would return to the road in 2003, starting with a New Year's Eve concert on December 31, 2002, at Madison Square Garden.
+The New Year's run was a three-night stand at the Hampton Coliseum in early January.

 After appearing on the front cover of Rolling Stone, the band launched their first winter tour of the US since 1993.
-The brief tour was only two weeks long.
+The tour was only two weeks long.
 The band launched a US summer tour in July that culminated in another festival in upstate Maine.
-60,000 people attended the It festival which featured seven sets of Phish music over two nights, including a set performed live from the very top of an air traffic control tower.
+60,000 people attended the It festival, which featured seven sets of Phish music over two nights, including a set performed live from the top of an air traffic control tower.
 A DVD film and PBS special was made to document the festival.